keddad/neversleeps/publications/resp.md

 That is how "Null bulk string" was created: a string of size -1 which represents null (`$-1\r\n`).
 But one type of null was not enough, so some commands might return "Null Array" instead, as you probably guessed, it's an array of size -1: `*-1\r\n`.

 RESP3 aimed to fix this mistake, and added a separate "Null" type.
 Simple enough: `_\r\n`.
 Problem is, other two types are still a part of the standard.
-Because one way to express nothingness is not enough, RESP had 3.
+Because one way to express nothingness is not enough, RESP has 3.

 #### Streamed data types
 RESP3 introduces the concept of "Streamed type".
 Let's say you are doing some slow search, and want to stream the data to the user in real time.
 You don't know the amount of items to be returned yet, to you can't use normal arrays or strings.
 Instead, you use aggregate types: these are essentially just arrays with `?` as size.
 Their end is instead marked by a special object of type "END" (`.\r\n`).
 Looks simple enough, and can be useful in some applications.
 Example: